LittleFish-Coder/LittleFish-Coder/README.md

     Using the MNIST dataset to train a model to recognize the handwritten digits.

 ## Achievements

-- **TSMC x Microsoft Hackathon - CareerHack 2022:** Reach the final round and present the project to the judges.
-- **TSMC IT Internal Hackathon:** Creative Hacker & Popular Hacker
+- **Soul Coder:** Awarded by Google Developer Student Clubs, NCKU
+- **Popular & Creative Hacker:** Win the award at IT Hackathon during the TSMC Internship program
+- **Hackathon Finalist:** Reach the final competition at TSMCxMicrosoft Hackathon(Jan.
+2022)
+- **Rank 13, AI CUP 2024 Spring:** Awarded Rank 13 in Generative-AI Navigation Information Competition for UAV Reconnaissance in Natural Environments I: Image Data Generation

 ## Skills